MHASL Application (New Guest)

 S. Program Fees

 All fees associated with the Program will be explained and expressed in writing so that Guests are aware, informed, and prepared to be responsible for costs.
 Guests are expected to be self-supporting and must contribute financially to the running of the MHASL Lodge.
-After a one time forty-five (45) days or approximately one month and fifthteen days of residency in a fiscal year, Guests will be required to pay monthly program fees and/or volunteer for work, actively engage in recovery support and strive for overall health and wellness.
+Guests will be required to pay monthly program fees and/or volunteer for work, actively engage in recovery support and strive for overall health and wellness.
 Upon securing income, Guests will be expected to pay program fees.

 1. Program Fees